 - Establishing a deferred planned giving program.

-- Cultivating corporate and foundation sponsors for core mission of NPT as well as for specific land and youth education projects.
+- Cultivating corporate and foundation sponsors for NPT core mission as well as for specific land and youth education projects.

 - Taking a lead role in scheduling and coordinating board development committee meetings.

-- Initiating and creating content for 4 in-house direct mail fundraisers.
+- Initiating and creating content for four in-house direct mail fundraisers.

 - Designing accurate and useful reporting methods to track fundraising progress.

 - Drafting all thank you notes and acknowledgments for donors.

 - Developing and overseeing all communications/marketing/PR/social media to produce effective and up-to-date NPT print and web site materials.

 - Drafting content for NPT’s electronic newsletter and Annual Report.